eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **Integrity Hash Beacon (IHB):** A SHA-256 binding of `BF` to `IF` that enables exposure-tolerant authentication while preventing pre-computation attacks to mitigate MiTM threats.

-**Exchange Identifier (eca_uuid):** A unique identifier for each attestation lifecycle instance, used to construct artifact repository paths and prevent replay attacks in SAE-based deployments.
+**Exchange Identifier (eca_uuid):** A unique identifier for each attestation lifecycle instance, used to construct artifact repository paths.

 **Procedure Binding:** The Instance Factor (IF) MUST be bound to the a unique identifier (e.g., the `eca_uuid` for ECA bootstrap) to ensure freshness and prevent replay.